 If you're a great listener, fast typist and have a grasp on medical terminology, then you may want to become a medical transcriptionist.
 These medical administrative professionals are typically employed by hospitals, physician offices or companies that provide transcription services for the health care industry.

-In order to do their jobs properly, transcriptionists are trained to do all of the follow.
+In order to do their jobs properly, transcriptionists are educated to do all of the following:

 Listen to voice recordings from health care professionals and transcribe them into written reports.